 This course addresses the engineering aspects of heating, ventilating, and air conditioning systems design.
 The focus is on mechanical systems for commercial buildings that include psychometrics; basic HVAC calculations; design condition determination; load estimating; duct and pipe sizing; HVAC systems; and HVAC equipment selection.
 The student performs system design on a commercial building in preparation for ARE 4720.
 Energy conservation, comfort condition, indoor air quality, and mechanical codes are introduced using ASHRAE standards and international codes.
-Prerequisite: ARE 3050 or MEC 2010 and 2050

-4 hours of lecture.
-3 hours of studio per week [Course fee: \$15]
+4 hours of lecture, 3 hours of studio per week